 Utility Trailer Technical Information:

 - * The 6 x 12 utility trailer plans give a deck size 2 inches wider than 6 ft. and 3.5 inches longer than 12 ft.
-(Made for true 6 ft load clearance.)
+(This allows a true 6 ft load width, and true 12 ft load length clearance.)

-- Total length, including the tongue, is 198 or so inches depending on options.
+- Trailer length, including the tongue, is 198 inches or so depending on options.

 - Total width is 97-ish inches.
 Actual width depends on component choices (axles, tires, fenders).